Father of Rotorua 5-year-old Ferro-James Sio charged with murder

 Both are due to appear in Rotorua District Court on February 27.

-A karakia, organised by the Save our Babies Charitable Trust, was held for Ferro-James on Sunday.
+A karakia was held for Ferro-James on Sunday.

-The trust, founded by Kahira Olley, works nationally to speak out about child and domestic abuse.

 "His life mattered, regardless of whether we knew him or not.
 He was still a beautiful little boy who was apart of our community," Olley said.

-"He died because of violence, the least we can do is come together, have a karakia, sing a waiata."
+"The least we can do is come together, have a karakia, sing a waiata."